teboli/pytorch_rotation/README.md

 High-Quality Rotation of Images" by Michael Unser, Philipe Thevenaz and Leonid Yaroslavsky [[paper]](https://perso.telecom-paristech.fr/angelini/SI241/papers_for_project/yaro_rot.pdf).

-In this implementation, you will find rotation method working for 4D and 5D tensors of shape (B,C,H,W) or (B,C,L,H,W).
+This implementation comes with a rotation method working for 4D and 5D tensors of shape (B,C,H,W) or (B,C,L,H,W).
 You can try the code by running
 ```bash